OmarSababha/NETAI/team.md

 ![Nouf Alabbasi](images/Nouf_alabbasi_profile.png){: style="width: 150px;"}

-**Nouf Alabbasi**, BSc from NYU, AD.
+**Nouf Alabbasi**, BSc from NYU, UAE.
 Co-supervision with Prof. <a href="https://www.ku.ac.ae/college-people/merouane-debbah"> Merouane Debbah </a> and Prof. <a href="https://www.ku.ac.ae/college-people/sami-muhaidat"> Sami Muhaidat</a>

 To work on LLM for network operations and management